Automated "Boilerplate"

 Limits on AutoFormat as you Type fractions - extending using AutoCorrect in Microsoft Word

 However many fractions (i.e. 2/3, 1/16) are not included in fonts.
 If you want to have more fractions handled automatically and have them appear with consistent formatting in your documents, you could create formatted AutoCorrect entries with the numerator formatted as superscript and the denominator formatted as subscript.
-You would also uncheck the "Fractions" option on the AutoFormat as You Type option.
+To maintain consistent formatting, you would then want touncheck the "Fractions" option on the AutoFormat as You Type option and include those fractions in your formatted AutoCorrect entries.

 Since these are formatted entries, they are stored in the normal template, not in the language-specific acl file.
 For more on this, see How Can I Create a Fraction in Word that isn't in Any of the Fonts that I Have?
 For a macro solution see Create a Fraction by Graham Mayor.
 For a file that can be used with Jay Freedman's backup utility to add many of these in your installation, see Fractions AutoCorrect Document - add more fractions to AutoCorrect.